 Therapy expertise

-If you are attending the Falls and Syncope Service and it is felt appropriate for your care, you will be referred to the Falls and Syncope Service Physiotherapist.
+If it is felt appropriate for your care, you may be referred to the falls and syncope service physiotherapist.

-The majority of people referred to the Falls and Syncope Physiotherapist will be experiencing balance problems, unsteadiness, or dizziness.
+The majority of people referred for physiotherapy will be experiencing balance problems, unsteadiness, or dizziness.

-On your initial appointment the Physiotherapist will ask you about your falls, unsteadiness and dizziness.
-They will look at the movement in your joints, muscle strength, balance and walking.
+At your initial appointment the physiotherapist will ask about your experiences and will look at the movement in your joints, muscle strength, balance and walking.

 Assessment

 This initial assessment will take approximately 45 minutes.
-This helps the Physiotherapist to identify whether their assistance is the most appropriate, and if so, areas in your health that require assistance.
+This helps to identify whether physiotherapy assistance is most appropriate and, if so, areas in your health that require assistance.

 Plan of action

-A “plan of action” will be agreed between yourself and the Falls and Syncope Service Physiotherapist and a further appointment will be given at your convenience.
+A plan will be agreed between yourself and the physiotherapist and a further appointment provided.

-Your physiotherapy appointment will go at your pace however it is usual to be seen in clinic approximately every 4 – 6 weeks.
-The Physiotherapist is also happy to answer any questions you may have.
+Appointments will be arranged at your pace however it is usual to be seen in clinic approximately every 4 – 6 weeks.
+The physiotherapist is also happy to answer any questions you may have.

-The Falls and Syncope Service is a day unit that is currently located within the Belsay Unit at the Campus for Ageing and Vitality (formerly Newcastle General Hospital).
+The falls and syncope service is located within the Belsay Unit at the Campus for Ageing and Vitality (formerly Newcastle General Hospital).